Christianity and animal rights: Biblical context

 God said, "See, I have given you every plant yielding seed that is upon the face of all the earth, and every tree with seed in its fruit; you shall have them for food.
 And to every beast of the earth, and to every bird of the air, and to everything that creeps on the earth, everything that has the breath of life, I have given every green plant for food."
 And it was so.

 This leads to the recognition that, whatever 'dominion' means, it must be compatible with the idea of not eating any animals.
 This suggests that 'dominion' be understood in terms of 'looking after', 'ruling over', 'being responsible for', or 'guiding'.
-Accordingly, some English Bible translations, such as the NIV, NLT and Message, use such terms in place of the older language of 'dominion'.
+Accordingly, some English Bible translations, such as the NIV, NLT and The Message, use such terms in place of the older language of 'dominion'.

 Moreover, in the Genesis account, each stage of creation is pronounced 'good' by God, with the whole being pronounced 'very good'.
-This suggests that God values everything he has made, including all of its creatures.
-As Andrew Linzey says, this provides the basis for a positive view of animals and their worth.
+This suggests that God values everything he has made, including stars and all plants and creatures.
+As Andrew Linzey believes this provides the basis for a positive view of animals and their worth.

 Other passages which present a positive view of animals, and imply that humanity's attitude towards them should be one of caring responsibility, include: